gustaellison/js-battle-game/README.md

 3) The player with the higher number wins the round.

-4)There are 6 round, one for each of your characters.
+4) There are 6 rounds, one for each of your characters.
 By the end of the 5th round, the player with the most round wins, wins the game.

-# Next Steps
+# Next Steps / Wants

-Add the capacity for a split function
+Create a more dynamic strategic version of the current simple game Powerups
-Add a tracker for the number of hands won/lost
+Categories on rounds to create multipliers